Ants Pest Control & Extermination

 Ants in Ireland are quite common.
+Ant infestations are a common issue, and knowing when to seek ant extermination services can help protect your home.
 Although you may think that the climate is unsuitable for ants, the fact remains that ants are very resilient and able to adapt to varying temperatures throughout the country.
-So whether you live in Dublin or Cork, there are things you should know about ant pest control in your home.
+So, whether you live in Dublin or Cork, there are things you should know about ant pest control in your home.

 Garden Ants

 Garden ants are the most common variety to be found in Ireland.
 When these ants stay outside in their natural habitat, they can be innocuous or even helpful in the garden.
 However, when they infiltrate the home, they can be problematic.
-Garden ants are between four and five mm in length and they are dark brown to black in colour.
+They are between four and five mm in length, and they are dark brown to black.
 They do not sting.
-Garden ants are foragers, and can quickly pick up food scents.
+These ants are foragers and can quickly pick up food scents.
 They are fond of sweeter foods like baked goods and sugar.
 Bear in mind that one granule of sugar is enough to incite a food chain trail of garden ants in the kitchen.
-An ant exterminator may use a specific garden ant killer treatment to rid your property of these kinds of ants.
+An ant exterminator may use a targeted garden ant treatment to clear your kitchen or home effectively.

 Pharaoh Ants